Hands-On Review: Blackmagic Pocket Cinema 4K

 This camera uses a micro four-thirds sensor that is 10mm x 19.96mm.
 This gives the image a 1.9x crop factor, which essentially doubles the focal length of the sensor.

-This is either a pro or con depending on your shooting style.
-Personally, I had already been working with cameras that have a crop factor, so I understood the limitations.
+This is either a pro or con, depending on your shooting style.
+I had already worked with cameras with a crop factor, so I understood the limitations.

 For EF-lenses get a Metabones SpeedBooster

-A speedbooster is a lens adapter that also acts as a focal reducer.
-This means that the speedbooster can reduce the crop factor of your sensor to give you a wider focal length while also giving a few extra aperture stops.
+A speed booster is a lens adapter acting as a focal reducer.
+This means that the speed booster can reduce the crop factor of your sensor to give you a wider focal length while also giving a few extra aperture stops.

-The price tag on Metabones speedboosters is pricey coming in around $600-800 depending on which version you buy.
+The price tag on Metabones speedboosters is around $600-800, depending on which version you buy.

-I bought a Viltrox speedbooster, which is a close competitor to Metabones.
-I watched several reviews on this speedbooster, and it seemed to be the right choice with a price tag of around $220.
+I bought a Viltrox speed booster, a close competitor to Metabones.
+I watched several reviews on this Speedbooster, and it seemed to be the right choice, with a price tag of around $220.

-I found that the Viltrox speedbooster had a hazy effect the wider the aperture was open.
-I shot a short film with this speedbooster, which made nearly all of my footage unusable.
+The Viltrox speed booster had a hazy effect the wider the aperture was open.
+I shot a short film with this speed booster, which made nearly all of my footage unusable.

-I was luckily able to fix this with Davinci Resolve’s sharpening tools and denoiser (software included with the camera), and I haven’t used the speedbooster since.
+Luckily, I could fix this with Davinci Resolve’s sharpening tools and denoiser (software included with the camera), and I haven’t used the speed booster since.

 This camera did not exist at the time of my purchase.